 - The method is based on a specific done by "Moore, Barrett & Redwood" in November 1985.
-The calculation procedure was specified for "Whessoe Systems and Controls Ltd.". - Apart from the gas calculation, MBR defines a whole process to calculate VCF and RDC. - This method is intended only for LPGs, but it might also give acceptable results for other Chemical gases - as long as the density and temperature are within the specified range.
-Density Inset Preserve (70 to (10 kg/m3) - Density Input Range: 470 to 610 kg/m3. - Temperature Input Range: -85 to 65 °C (-121 to 149 °F). - $\bullet\,$ It is not possible to use the M, B & R method for other Reference Temperatures than 15 °C.
+The calculation procedure was specified for "Whessoe Systems and Controls Ltd.". - Apart from the gas calculation, MBR defines a whole process to calculate VCF and RDC. - This method is intended only for LPGs, but it might also give acceptable results for other Chemical gases as long as the density and temperature are within the specified range. - Density Input Range: 470 to 610 kg/m3. - Temperature Input Range: -85 to 65 °C (-121 to 149 °F). - It is not possible to use the M, B & R method for other Reference Temperatures than 15 °C.